websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/mvc-render-command.md

 # MVC Render Command

-MVC Render Commands are classes that handle render logic.
+MVC Render Commands are classes that handle which page to render.
 They are invoked by `MVCPortlet` render URLs and requests.
-If your render logic is simple and you want to implement all of it in your portlet class, see [Rendering Views with MVC Portlet](./rendering-views-with-mvc-portlet.md).
+If your render logic is simple you can [implement all of it in your portlet class](./rendering-views-with-mvc-portlet.md).
 If your render logic is complex or you want clean separation between render paths, use MVC Render Commands.

 ## Invoke an MVC Render Command